htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     The path to a directory that may contain the certificates (each in its own file) for multiple trusted CAs for the server side of a communication authenticating with SSL.
-When defined, the authenticating entity’s certificate is utilized to identify the trusted CA’s certificate within the directory.
+When defined, the authenticating entity's certificate is utilized to identify the trusted CA's certificate within the directory.

 ``AUTH_SSL_CLIENT_CADIR`` :index:`AUTH_SSL_CLIENT_CADIR`
     The path to a directory that may contain the certificates (each in its own file) for multiple trusted CAs for the client side of a communication authenticating with SSL.
-When defined, the authenticating entity’s certificate is utilized to identify the trusted CA’s certificate within the directory.
+When defined, the authenticating entity's certificate is utilized to identify the trusted CA's certificate within the directory.

 ``AUTH_SSL_SERVER_CERTFILE`` :index:`AUTH_SSL_SERVER_CERTFILE`
     The path and file name of the file containing the public certificate